Kebechet/Maui.RevenueCat.iOS/README.md

 - ✅ - Done
   - I have tested this new binding in the simulator as well as on real device through TestFlight and it works as expected

+## Xcode
+- When latest Xcode version is out it doesn't mean MAUI/Xamarin can immediately it.
+  - You can find [here](https://github.com/xamarin/xamarin-macios/wiki) what Xcode is currently supported.
+Even though Xcode version is on the list make sure to check open github issues in the [xamarin-macios](https://github.com/xamarin/xamarin-macios) repo
+  - In case you want to upgrade/downgrade to specific Xcode version then:
+    - uninstall your current version
+    - download your version you want: https://developer.apple.com/download/all/
+    - extract `.xip` file and move it to `/Applications` folder
+    - after extraction open Xcode and it will ask you to install additional components (e.g. iOS)
+- In case you get error `The connection cannot continue because the remote iOS SDK was not found or is corrupted.`
+  - go to your MAC and in terminal do: `rm -rf ~/Library/Caches/Xamarin/XMA/SDKs/dotnet/`

 ## ⚠️**Warning**
 - in .NET 7 and with VS2022 v17.7 IT IS NOT POSSIBLE TO BUILD THE PACKAGE WITH EMBEDDED NATIVE LIBRARY (even with connected MAC).